What is it for?

 - Counter value: Determines how much each row is counted for by the counter.
 If not bound to a column, each row's count is treated as one.

-- Metadata for popups: One or more columns to show in the popups.
+- Info for popups: One or more columns to show in the popups.
+One or more columns of information to include in the popups or panels.

 TIP: To display your points data as a heatmap, you can choose to display your points as a heatmap in the Points settings.
 Learn more about this in this help doc.